ugurtuncer34/ExchangeRateService/README.md

 * **TTL-Based Crypto Caching:** Implements a specialized `sync.RWMutex` cache with a 5-minute Time-To-Live (TTL) expiration for highly volatile crypto assets, ensuring ultra-fast responses without hitting external API rate limits.
 * **Proactive Fiat Background Worker:** A dedicated Goroutine wakes up automatically every workday at exactly 15:30 (TRT) to proactively fetch and cache highly used currencies (EUR, USD).
 Keeping CPU footprint at 0% while idle.
 * **Smart Time-Travel Logic:** Implements a temporal fallback mechanism for fiat currencies.
 If a rate is requested for a weekend or an invalid future date, the algorithm automatically fetches the last valid workday's rate.
+* **Observability & Distributed Tracing:** Fully instrumented with **OpenTelemetry**.
+It captures internal spans and links them with incoming `x-correlation-id` headers from the .NET Core gateway.
+Traces are exported via OTLP to a centralized **Jaeger** instance, providing a seamless end-to-end visualization of the request lifecycle.
 * **Minimalist & Cloud-Native:** Packaged using a multi-stage Docker build with an `alpine` base.
-The final compiled binary results in an ultra-lightweight Docker image (~15MB), currently deployed in a self-hosted cloud environment.
+The final compiled binary results in an ultra-lightweight Docker image (~15MB), natively deployed on **Coolify**.

 ## ⚡ Performance Metrics (Live Prod Data)